loudove/pysimpp/README.md

     pysimpp -h

-To access detailed help on a specific topic use:
+To access detailed help on a specific command use:

     pysimpp command -h

-A more detail description of the [commands](./doc/README.md) for specific commands can be found in [doc](./doc) folder.
+More details on [commands](./doc/README.md) with a more complex set of arguments can be found in the [doc](./doc) folder.